cryptobuks1/stratum-1/stratum/hal/bin/barefoot/README.md

 ## Building the binary without ONLP support

-The `--define profile=phal_sim` flag tells Stratum not to use the Phal ONLP implementation, but `PhalSim`, a "fake" Phal implementation, instead.
+The `--define profile=phal_sim` flag tells Bazel not to build with the ONLP Phal implementation, but `PhalSim`, a "fake" Phal implementation, instead.
 Use this flag when you are using a vendor-provided BSP or running Stratum with the Tofino software model.